Yanchep line: Expansion under New MetroRail

-Nowergup depot, which cost $36 million, officially opened in June 2004.
-The extension to Clarkson and the new Currambine station opened on 4 October 2004, the same day on which the first five B-series trains entered service on the Joondalup line.
-The railway line south of Currambine station was largely left as is, and was not relocated until the Mitchell Freeway was extended to Burns Beach Road in 2007 and 2008 by Macmahon Contractors.
-This extension also involved the construction of a tunnel to carry the railway line under the freeway.
-On 29 January 2005, Greenwood station was opened.
+The Clarkson extension was built under several different contracts, covering earthworks, the bridge over Burns Beach Road, rail infrastructure, Currambine station, Clarkson station, Greenwood station, and the platform extensions.
+Construction on the extension began in May 2001, starting with earthworks, and the construction of Greenwood station began in March 2004.
+Nowergup depot was opened in June 2004, ahead of the extension to Clarkson and the new Currambine station opening on 4 October 2004, the same day on which the first five B-series trains entered service on the Joondalup line.
+Greenwood station opened on 29 January 2005.

 Mandurah line

 In March 1999, the South West Metropolitan Railway Master Plan for the construction of the Mandurah line was approved by the state government.
 It was to branch off the Armadale line at Kenwick to head to Mandurah, south of Perth.
-Running the Mandurah line via the Kwinana Freeway was not considered viable due to its median strip being narrower than the Mitchell Freeway's.
-It was decided that the Joondalup line would begin through-running with the Mandurah line upon its opening, as they were forecast to be the busiest lines, with six-car trains required to meet demand on both lines.
-Following the election of a Labor government, in July 2001, the state government announced that the proposed Mandurah line would be rerouted via the Kwinana Freeway, with a tunnel under the Perth CBD to connect the Mandurah line to the Joondalup line.
-A new master plan was released in August 2002, which divided the Mandurah line's construction into several packages, Package F being for the City Project, which involved the construction of the tunnel under the Perth CBD and connection with the Joondalup line.
-This project included the construction of 690 m of twin bored tunnels under the Perth CBD, a tunnel portal west of Perth station, and two underground stations: William Street (now known as Perth Underground), which connects to the original Perth station, and Esplanade (now known as Elizabeth Quay).
+Running the Mandurah line via the Kwinana Freeway was not considered viable due to its narrower median strip compared to the Mitchell Freeway's.
+The Joondalup line would through-run with the Mandurah line upon its opening, as they were forecast to be the busiest lines, with six-car trains required to meet demand on both lines.
+Following the election of a Labor government, in July 2001, it was announced that the Mandurah line would be rerouted via the Kwinana Freeway, with a tunnel under the Perth CBD to connect to the Joondalup line.
+A new master plan was released in August 2002, which divided the Mandurah line's construction into several packages, Package F being the City Project: the construction of the tunnel under the Perth CBD.
+The project included the construction of 690 m of twin bored tunnels under the Perth CBD, a tunnel portal west of Perth station, and two underground stations: William Street (now known as Perth Underground), which connects to the original Perth station, and Esplanade (now known as Elizabeth Quay).

 The Joondalup line (left) on 6 October 2007, one day before the line was shut down to connect to the William Street tunnel tracks (middle).
 The Fremantle line is on the right.